Herpes simplex eye infections are a potentially serious type of eye infection.

 You can get help and advice from:

-- your GP or NHS 111 – they can advise you about services in your area and refer you to an eye specialist (optometrist or ophthalmologist)
+- a GP or NHS 111 – they can advise you about services in your area and refer you to an eye specialist (optometrist or ophthalmologist)

 - your nearest accident and emergency (A&E) department